 We would like to thank the anonymous referee for providing a number of suggestions which significantly improved the content and clarity of this paper.
-We thank Claudia Maraston for providing us with stellar population models with a top-heavy IMF, and John Helly and Liang Gao for calculating the merger rates and clustering lengths of halos from the Millennium Simulation.
+We thank Claudia Maraston for providing us with stellar population models with a top-heavy IMF and Laura Hainline and Thomas Greve for providing us with the IRAC and MAMBO photometry of SMGs prior to their publication.
+We thank John Helly and Liang Gao for calculating the merger rates and clustering lengths of haloes from the Millennium Simulation.
 We also gratefully acknowledge Dave Alexander, Richard Bower, Reinhard Genzel and Linda Tacconi for valuable discussions.
 AMS acknowledges an STFC fellowship.
-IRS & CMB acknowledge the Royal Society.
+IRS and CMB acknowledge the Royal Society.
 This work was also supported by the STFC rolling grant for extragalactic astronomy and cosmology at Durham.